Kurrawong/fair-ease-matcher/documentation.md

 The model would extend beyond the results format, to enumerate common input types, and also to provide a framework for interpreting results.
 Such a model is conceptually very close to one that would describe machine learning methodologies.
 In machine learning terminology, there is a set of raw data (metadata), from which terms are extracted (feature engineering), and these are used with models (Apache Lucene's full text search, and exact matching), to produce predictions with probabilities (1 in the case of URI matches, close to 1 for exact matches, and less than one for other matches).
-Creating, or aligining to existing models in this space, will allow for the comparison of the performance of the Semantic Analyser against other analysis methods, enhancing interoperability and highlighing areas of strength and weakness.
+Creating, or aligning to existing models in this space, will allow for the comparison of the performance of the Semantic Analyser against other analysis methods, enhancing interoperability and highlighing areas of strength and weakness.

 ## Appendix A - Artifacts